CiscoDevNet/terraform-provider-fmc/docs/resources/chassis_logical_device.md

   This resource will trigger deployment on chassis level to get the logical device created.
   Destruction of the resource will de-register deployed device if it is registered to FMC.
   Adding or removing interfaces from logical device will trigger deployment to the chassis.
+  Changing resource profile will not trigger automatic deployment to apply the settings.
 ---

 # fmc_chassis_logical_device (Resource)